near-examples/coin-flip-examples/README.md

 - `NearBindgen`
   - This decorator allows the JS code to be compiled to WebAssembly; a format that is compatible with the NEAR blockchain.
 - `NearContract`
-  - A constructor class that assists with the compiling of the smart contract and ensures its created using the proper format.
-The constructor must be called after deploying the contract and can be used to initialize variables stored on the contract with default values.
+  - A constructing class for creating smart contracts in the proper format
 - `call`
   - A decorator that indicates a `change` method or a function that changes state on the blockchain.
 Note that change methods cost gas.
 For more information see our [documentation on gas](https://docs.near.org/docs/concepts/gas).
 - `view`
   - A decorator that indicates a `view` method or a function that returns values stored on the blockchain.
 View calls are free and do not cost gas.